Klaus1917/Discord-Bot-Moderation/README.md

 #### Features & Info
 * Author: `Blackk`
 * Moderation Bot built to manage discord servers.
-* This bot has all the premium commands too.
-Hackban/forceban [Type of ip ban] is also available
-* Modular Discord bot built entirely on pure JavaScript using Discord.JS.
 * Modlogs for all the actions.

 #### Commands